 Students who create, copy, or forward inappropriate or morally offensive material directed at Jesuit and/or its faculty, staff, and students, in effect, jeopardize the good or safety of the school.
 This constitutes a major offense.
 Students whose personal websites contain inappropriate material will be subject to disciplinary action.
-Hacking, or attempting to hack, Jesuit's website constitutes a major offense.
+Hacking, or attempting to hack, Jesuit's website or social media accounts constitutes a major offense.

 Inappropriate material includes any writings or images that are determined to be detrimental to the common good, or which are morally offensive according to the teachings of the Roman Catholic Church and, thus, harmful or offensive to members of the Jesuit community.
-The Prefect of Discipline determines the seriousness of the offense and the appropriate consequence.
+The prefect of discipline determines the seriousness of the offense and the appropriate consequence.